aesom-e/Dino-Game-Internship-Project/how_it_all_works.md

 The leaderboard entries are also non-objects.
 It would be a bigger challenge for me to do it the "easier" way with objects than to use PyGame objects

 The last thing that is just a base PyGame pair of sprite and rectangle are the hearts.
-I figured that it would be more effort than it would be worth to create a dynamic object registration to account for changes in the max number of lives.
+I figured that it would be more effort than it would be worth to implement dynamic object registration to account for changes in the max number of lives.